 The Montessori classroom is a calm and happy environment.
 Each session includes dedicated Montessori activity time allowing children endless opportunity to discover the beautifully handcrafted Montessori apparatus.
 These specially designed materials fulfil a child’s desires by offering auto education through repetition and independent exploration, providing a sense of achievement and well being.

 Activities provide children with visual skills for later life.
-Experiences include pouring, sweeping, laying the table and grace and curtesy skills.
+Experiences include pouring, sweeping, laying the table and grace and courtesy skills.
 Children acquire independence, confidence and control of fine and gross manipulative skills, whilst developing an understanding of their immediate environment.

 Touch and feel materials develop, refine and order the senses.
 Exercisees indirectly lay the foundations of important concepts in preparation for language and mathematics.